cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 So while we have in fact "shared data" due to the mutability, the threads don't always operate on it.
-Only when the first entry is actually present in the dictionary, and every thread has observed it, it we do.
+Only when the first entry is actually present in the dictionary, and every thread has observed it, we do.

 If we'd written this instead, where we would have exactly _one_ instance of `MutableData` per dictionary entry ever, things would look different.